unjs/unstorage/docs/2.drivers/uploadthing.md

 const storage = createStorage({
   driver: uploadthingDriver({
-    // token: "<your token>",
+    // token: "<your token>", // UPLOADTHING_SECRET environment variable will be used if not provided.
   }),
 });
 ```

 **Options:**

-- `apiKey`: Your UploadThing API key.
+- `token`: Your UploadThing API key.
 Will be automatically inferred from the `UPLOADTHING_SECRET` environment variable if not provided.